The purpose of the ARC is to facilitate learning.

-- Requiring ARC visits for writing assignments or offering extra credit.
+- Requiring ARC visits for writing assignments or offering extra credit;

-- Emphasizing that all writers benefit from dialogue about their work and encouraging strong writers as well as those who are struggling to use the ARC.
+- Emphasizing that all writers benefit from dialogue about their work and encouraging strong writers, as well as those who are struggling, to use the ARC;

-- Encouraging students to “shop” for tutors with whom they work well.
+- Encouraging students to “shop” for tutors with whom they work well;

-Reminding students to make appointments ahead of time when possible.
+- Reminding students to make appointments ahead of time when possible;

-All students are encouraged to utilize this free service.
+- Including the following paragraph in syllabi:The Academic Resource Center: All students are encouraged to utilize this free service.
 The ARC works with students to address their individual writing needs and to help them become more effective and confident writers.
 The ARC is for writers of all skill levels and at all stages of the writing process.
-In one-to-one conferences lasting 30 minutes, a trained student tutor or professional writing specialist engages the student in facilitative, non-evaluative dialogue about the student’s work.
+In one-on-one conferences lasting from 15 to 60 minutes, a trained student tutor or faculty/staff volunteer engages the student in facilitative, non-evaluative dialogue about the student’s work.
 A visit to the ARC does not guarantee that a paper will be free of all problems or errors; instead, a visit helps a student to improve what she has.
-In addition to writing tutoring, the ARC coordinates subject tutoring; offers guidance in time management, organization, and study skills; and maintains style manuals, dictionaries and thesauruses.
+In addition to writing tutoring, the ARC coordinates subject tutoring; offers guidance in time management, organization and study skills; and maintains style manuals, dictionaries and thesauruses.

 Faculty can enhance students’ experience in the ARC by:

-- Recommending discipline-specific style guides that can be purchased for student and tutor use.
+- Recommending discipline-specific style guides that can be purchased for student and tutor use;

-Presentations by Student Tutors can be arranged.
-They will visit classes to explain ARC services, present a workshop on a particular topic, and answer students’ questions.
+Presentations by student tutors can be arranged.
+They will visit classes to explain ARC services, present a workshop on a particular topic and answer students’ questions.

-A free service--the ARC is available at no cost to all students attending Sweet Briar College.
+A free service: The ARC is available at no cost to all students attending Sweet Briar College.